do turtles hiss? turtlevoice

 Answer:

-Box turtles make a number of different sounds, including hissing, grunting, and purring.
+Box turtles make several different sounds, including hissing, grunting, and purring.

 2. do snapping turtles hiss?